jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 # Leveling

-This document goes over each level you need to be aware of, alongside their technical and people expectations.
+This document goes over each level you need to be aware of, as well as the technical and people expectations behind them.

 We suggest using the document in two ways:

 1. **Form a conviction for your level**

     Follow the homework in *Communicating Signal*.
-You should have proof and confidence in your level, and where you follow in the range on that level.
+You should have confideence in what level you where, and where you fall in the range for that level.
+To do this, prove it to yourself through your experience and knowledge.

 2. **Get a sense of the compensation ranges**

-    For each level, we've included the names that most companies use for it.
-Go on [levels.fyi](https://levels.fyi), and take a peak at compensation around your level. you will be asked during interviews what your expectations are, and when time comes to communicate numbers, saying accurate numbers with strength sends positive signal.
+    For each level, we've included the alternate names that most companies use.
+Go on [levels.fyi](https://levels.fyi), and take a peak at the compensation ranges for the companies you are aiming for.
+When time comes to communicate numbers to your recruiter, having accurate knowledge and conveying it concicely signals strength and experience.

 ## New-Grad

-- **Alternate names: E3/L3, SDE 1**
+- **Alternate names: E3, L3, SDE 1, IC 1**
 - **Experience Range: 1-2 years**

 The New Grad level is given to people who join right out of college.
 This is often *the only* time where companies assign this level. **If this is not your first job search**,  carry on to the level above.

 ### Technical Expectations

 You complete *tasks defined by others* with speed, resourcefulness, and proactivity.
+The tasks you take on are often *guaranteed* to have a solution, and can be done within a week or two.

-You can take ownership over a task, and deliver it *on time* with *little guidance*.
+You can take ownership over these tasks and deliver them *on time* with *little guidance*.
 To do this, you use a combination of your technical ability -- navigiating the codebase, debugging -- and your resourcefulness -- researching, reaching out to people, asking for help with clear questions.

-The tasks you take on are often *guaranteed* to have a solution, and can be done within a week or two.

 ### People Expectations